© Unofficial Royalty 2024

 December 2, 1849 – Death of Adelaide of Saxe-Meiningen, Queen of the United Kingdom, wife of King William IV of the United Kingdom, at Bentley Priory in Stanmore, Middlesex, England; buried at St. George’s Chapel, Windsor Castle, in Windsor, England

 After twenty-one-year-old Princess Charlotte of Wales, the only child of George, Prince of Wales, died delivering a stillborn son, the unmarried, aging sons of King George III began a frantic search for brides to provide for the succession.
 One of the sons was William, Duke of Clarence (the future King William IV).
 William had never married but had lived for 20 years with actress Dorothea Jordan.
-Soon after the death of Princess Charlotte of Wales, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
+Soon after Princess Charlotte of Wales died, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
 William was 52 and Adelaide was 25.
 Adelaide loved children but was destined not to have one of her own.
 Sadly, Adelaide had babies who died in early infancy, a miscarriage, and two stillbirths.
 A child of William and Adelaide would have succeeded to the throne as William’s two elder brothers (George IV and Frederick, Duke of York) had no surviving children.
 Adelaide wrote to her widowed sister-in-law the Duchess of Kent, “My children are dead, but your child lives, and she is mine too.”
 That child was the future Queen Victoria.
 In 1830, Adelaide’s husband William became king upon the death of his brother King George IV.
 He reigned for only seven years and was succeeded by his niece Victoria.
 Adelaide survived William by 12 years, dying at the age of 57.

 Unofficial Royalty: Adelaide of Saxe-Meiningen, Queen of the United Kingdom